 Streamline Health's master agreements also generally provide for an initial maintenance period and give the customer the right to subscribe for maintenance and support services on a monthly, quarterly, or annual basis.
 Maintenance and support revenues for fiscal years 2007, 2006 and 2005 were approximately \$6,740,000, \$5,617,000 and \$5,104,000, respectively.
-Maintenance and support revenues are expected to increase in 2008.
+Maintenance and support revenues are expected to continue to increase in 2008 as existing commitments are renewed and new customers are added.